friendly-bits/shell-scheduler/README.md

 - Optional **automatic job termination**
 - **Extensive test suite** validates that every promise made by the API holds in practice
 - **Negligible performance overhead** for almost any feasible use case.
 Very few invocations of external binaries, very few filesystem operations, and minimum spawned subshells
+- Supports running **multiple scheduler instances** in parallel on the same machine

 ## Dependencies